qu3ai/qu3-app/README.md

 ## 🆕 Latest Updates

-This release includes significant improvements to developer experience:
+The newest release includes significant improvements to developer experience:

 ### New CLI Commands
 - `validate-config`: Comprehensive environment and configuration validation